evancz/guide.elm-lang.org/types/README.md

 It sees that `toFullName` is getting the wrong *type* of argument.
 Like the hint in the error message says, someone accidentally wrote `fist` instead of `first`.

 It is great to have an assistant for simple mistakes like this, but it is even more valuable when you have hundreds of files and a bunch of collaborators making changes.
 No matter how big and complex things get, the Elm compiler checks that *everything* fits together properly just based on the source code.

+The better you understand types, the more the compiler feels like a friendly assistant.
+So let's start learning more!